-Of the 17 cases reviewed, five were rated overall ANI regarding the child's visits with their parents.
-All five received that rating due to inadequate frequency of the visits.
-In one case, the child had no pattern of visits with the father.
-In another, the child had no pattern of visits with the mother or the father.
+Nineteen (43.2%) of the 44 cases received an overall rating of ANI regarding the child's visits with their parents.
+Of the 19 cases, 18 received that rating due to inadequate frequency of the visits.
+In five cases, the child had no patter of visits with the mother.
+In three cases, the child had no pattern of visits with the father.
+In another two, the child had no pattern of visits with the mother or the father.